kylevirtuous1211/FIAS-A-Framework-for-Explainable-Skeleton-based-Action-Recognition-to-Empower-LLM-Fitness-Coaches/preprocess/readme.md

 The end-to-end data preparation process is as follows:

 ### 1. Generate Keypoints from Videos
+We use mmpose's RTMPose for keypoints generation, please download the checkpoints inside mmpose ➡️ **See instructions in: `~/mmpose/readme.md`**

-First, use the scripts in the `json_keypoints_generation/` directory to process your video dataset.
+After the mmpose's pipeline setup, use the scripts in the `json_keypoints_generation/` directory to process your video dataset.
 This step uses pose estimation models (RTMPose for 2D and VideoPose3D for 3D) to extract skeletal data for each frame and saves it as a `.json` file for each video.

 ➡️ **See instructions in: `json_keypoints_generation/readme.md`**